Oil Pastels

 The sunflower, which has been depicted throughout history by many artists, is also the international sign for invisible disability.
 The symbolism assists with raising the awareness for those that live with and manage an invisible disability.

-My hope is this still life painting will help those like me feel seen.
+My hope is this still life painting will help those like me feel seen whilst helping to raise public awareness and education of invisible disabilities.

 This artwork was selected as a finalist in the 2025 Doyles Art Award - Still Life category.